 The positive impact of a personal story is especially true when teachers’ share the stories of the hard-won achievements within their profession.
 Every great teacher has a story that demonstrates the personal power of teaching.
 But too often these stories remain untold.
 Teachers fear that sharing their professional challenges and successes will leave them vulnerable, or make them appear boastful.
 Some don’t feel confident about their ability to share what they know and have experienced.
 As a result, many stories we hear about teachers taking steps to make a difference in their profession are exaggerated narratives of great success or great failure—stories told not by teachers themselves but by people who don’t share their experience in the classrooms, or even in the profession.

 - We’re helping teachers tell their stories.
-Beginning February 1st, inviting teachers to learn concrete strategies for shaping and sharing their stories of impact.
-Throughout the remainder of the 2017-2018 school year, virtual community organizers from the Center for Teaching Quality will host free, credit-bearing, TeachingPartners Live Collaboratives designed to help teachers bring their stories of impact to life.
-Available at TeachingPartnersLive.com, each collaborative brings teachers step-by-step through another part of the Center for Teaching Quality’s curriculum for documenting and sharing teachers’ professional leadership.
-Participants are encouraged to take part in as many Collaboratives as they like—and can apply what they learned toward receiving a Certificate of Participation and earning a micro-credential from the Center for Teaching Quality.
+We’re inviting teachers to learn concrete strategies for shaping and sharing their stories of impact.
+Throughout the remainder of the 2017-2018 school year, CTQ’s virtual community organizers are free, credit-bearing, TeachingPartners Live Collaboratives that help teachers bring their stories of impact to life.
+Each CTQ Collaborative brings teachers step-by-step through another part of CTQ’s curriculum for documenting and sharing teachers’ professional leadership.
+Participants are encouraged to take part in as many Collaboratives as they like—and can apply what they learned toward receiving a Certificate of Participation and earning a micro-credential from CTQ.